Akshay-Gk/Attach-EFS-to-Auto-Scaling-Group-in-AWS/README.md

 systemctl restart httpd php-fpm systemctl enable httpd php-fpm
 ```
-This bash script helps in connecting EFS to new instances automatically.
+> is bash script helps in connecting EFS to new instances automatically.

 5.Create a Autoscaling group(ASG) with the LC
 * Attach Loadbalancer if required
 * click link for more details

-Now instance will be created with EFS attached to it.
+### Conclusion:
+Overall, what I have done is connected highly scalable EFS to instances in the autoscaling group.
+Note: Please ensure to choose the appropriate settings while creating an EFS as per requirement.